Virtual PC

-Windows Virtual PC (successor to Microsoft Virtual PC 2007, Microsoft Virtual PC 2004, and Connectix Virtual PC) is a virtualization program for Microsoft Windows.
+Virtual PC is a discontinued x86 emulator software for Microsoft Windows hosts and PowerPC-based Mac hosts.
+It was created by Connectix in 1997 and acquired by Microsoft in 2003, after which the program was renamed Microsoft Virtual PC.
 In July 2006, Microsoft released the Windows version free of charge.
-In August 2006, Microsoft announced the Mac version would not be ported to Intel-based Macs, effectively discontinuing the product as PowerPC-based Macs would no longer be manufactured.
+The Mac version was discontinued following the transition to Intel processors that same year.

-The newest release, Windows Virtual PC, does not run on versions of Windows earlier than Windows 7, and does not officially support MS-DOS or operating systems earlier than Windows XP Professional SP3 as guests.
-The older versions, which support a wider range of host and guest operating systems, remain available.
-Windows Virtual PC is not supported on Windows 8 or Windows 10, and has been superseded by Hyper-V.
+In 2009, Microsoft released Windows Virtual PC, which is only compatible with Windows 7 hosts, and is the technical foundation for the latter's Windows XP Mode.
+Windows Virtual PC does not officially support MS-DOS or operating systems older than Windows XP Professional SP3 as guests.
+Virtual PC was discontinued in 2011 in favour of Hyper-V.

-Virtual PC virtualizes a standard IBM PC compatible device and its associated hardware.
-Supported Windows operating systems can run inside Virtual PC.
-Other operating systems such as Linux may run, but Microsoft does not provide support, or drivers (known as "Virtual Machine Additions") for these operating systems.

-History
+History and versions

 Connectix Virtual PC, Microsoft Virtual PC 2004, Microsoft Virtual PC 2007, and Windows Virtual PC are successive versions of the same software.
-Windows Virtual PC only runs on Windows 7.
-The earlier Microsoft versions which run on older versions of Windows are still available and support operating systems older than Windows XP.
+Versions of Virtual PC by Microsoft runs on several versions of Windows, beginning with Windows 2000 in Virtual PC 2004 and later Windows XP in Virtual PC 2007 onwards.
+These older versions were still available and support operating systems older than Windows XP.
+Windows Virtual PC only runs on Windows 7 and only supports versions of Windows beginning with Windows XP.
 Starting in Windows 8, Microsoft replaced Virtual PC with Hyper-V.

 Virtual PC by Connectix

 Virtual PC was originally developed as a Macintosh application for System 7.5 and released by Connectix in June 1997.
 The first version of Virtual PC designed for Windows-based systems, version 4.0, was released in June 2001.
+Virtual PC 4 was the first version with expandable drive images.

 Connectix sold versions of Virtual PC bundled with a variety of guest operating systems, including Windows, OS/2, and Red Hat Linux.
 As virtualization's importance to enterprise users became clear, Microsoft took interest in the sector and acquired Virtual PC and Virtual Server (unreleased at the time) from Connectix in February 2003.

-Virtual PC 4 requires Mac OS 8.5 or later on a G3 or G4 processor, but running Windows Me, Windows 2000 or Red Hat Linux requires Mac OS 9.0 or later.
-Virtual PC 4 was the first version with expandable drive images.

-Virtual PC 5 requires Mac OS 9.1 or newer or Mac OS X 10.1 or later.
-For USB support, Mac OS X is recommended.
-To run Virtual PC 5 in Mac OS X, a 400 MHz or faster processor is required.

-Earlier versions of Virtual PC supported the following features: (now removed in Microsoft Virtual PC 2004, 2007, and Windows Virtual PC):